microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

 # Writing and Running Tests in MRTK
 MRTK has a set of tests to ensure that changes to our code do not regress existing behavior.
-Before you submit a pull request, make sure to :
+Before submitting a pull request, make sure to :

 1. Run the tests locally to make sure your changes don't regress existing behavior (you will not be able to check in if any tests fail)